-Android 4.1 Jelly Bean update now making its way to the HSPA+ Samsung Galaxy NexusAlex Wagner - Deputy Managing Editor, News Desk
+Android 4.1 Jelly Bean update now making its way to the HSPA+ Samsung Galaxy NexusAlex Wagner - Editorial Director of News and Content

 Google said during its I/O conference that Android 4.1 Jelly Bean would begin rolling out to the Samsung Galaxy Nexus in mid-July, and tonight that's exactly what has happened.
 Google has announced on the official Nexus Google+ account that Android 4.1 is now rolling out to the HSPA+ version of the Galaxy Nexus.
 The update brings with it goodies like expandable notifications, a more accurate keyboard and Google Now.
 Owners of the HSPA+ Galaxy Nexus should receive an update notification sometime in the next several days.
 Google says that all models of the Galaxy Nexus, the Nexus S and the Motorola XOOM are "up next for Jelly Bean."

 The HSPA+ Galaxy Nexus isn't the only device receiving an Android 4.1 update tonight, as the Nexus 7 is also getting in on the fun.
 Google's 7-inch tablet is now being updated to Android 4.1.1, and the search company says that the 12.6MB update "improves performance and responsiveness system wide."
 The update will also install Google Wallet onto your device.